Implementing Optimistic Concurrency with SQL Timestamps

 - The field can have any name, including timestamp

-The default ObjectDataSource implementation of optimistic concurrency doesn't (easily) allow for comparing only the timestamp field on update, instead the implementation of the ConflictDetection property only allows for OverwriteChanges or CompareAllValues.
-Ideally we'd like a third option called something like CompareTimestamp.
-(I tried to implement one with Lutz's reflector, but the use of sealed and internal types made it impossible to inherit from ObjectDataSource and ObjectDataSourceView properly.)
+implementation of optimistic concurrency doesn’t (easily) allow for comparing only the timestamp field on update, instead the implementation of the ConflictDetection property only allows for OverwriteChanges

 Enough introduction, on with the tutorial!